Audio interfaces are a MUST if you want good sound quality!

 About the Brand: Audient’s Origins

-This famous brand first started in 1997 with its directors, Dearden and Davis, who come from a long history of expertise and experience.
+This famous brand first started in 1997 with its directors, Dearden and Davis.

 They offer affordable audio interfaces for every music enthusiast.
 Aside from audio interfaces, Audient also offers preamps, consoles, and monitor controls.